 Research products by niche

 The key to dropshipping is to tap into a niche audience or product selection.
-A niche is a market that is a specific portion of a market that is united by a common interest or demographic.
-This is useful for dropshipping because in order to sell products, you need to find a way to stand out among the competition.
+A niche is a market that is a specific portion of a market that’s united by a common interest or demographic.
+This is useful for dropshipping because to sell products, you need to find a way to stand out among the competition.
 Marketing a niche product can be an effective way to tap into an audience.

 For example, the pet industry has been experiencing a boom in recent years, with millennial “pet parents” consistently spending increasing amounts on their furry companions.
 Tapping into specific trends within this niche category has a higher chance of having a return because there is proven demand, which means it is easier to make a connection with your audience.
-For example, animal stress beds have been experiencing a spike in sales as pet parents want the latest in bedding comfort for their pets.
+Niche products like animal stress beds have been experiencing a spike in sales as pet parents want the latest in bedding comfort for their pets.

 Test your product idea

-While capitalizing on a niche product can bring ample returns, it’s important to research the market to ensure there is a large enough audience to market to before making an investment in selling the product as part of your dropshipping offering.
+While capitalizing on a niche product can bring ample returns, it’s critical to research the market to ensure there is a large enough audience to market to before investing in selling that product.